JSuder-xx/typescript-union-types-with-mobx-react/README.md

 The view model may protect itself from inappropriate access by throwing exceptions but this is terribly opaque and leads to the likelihood of run-time faults.

-Run-time faults can be avoided altogether by employing Discriminated Unions to represent the valid states in such a way that meaning and usage are explicit and compiler verifiable.
+Run-time faults can be avoided altogether by employing Discriminated Unions (AKA Variants, Tagged Unions, Sum Types, Enumerations) to represent the valid states in such a way that meaning and usage are explicit and compiler verifiable.

 Consider instead the Mobx code below
 ```TypeScript